b13/geocoding/README.md

 Fetch a Google API key (https://code.google.com/apis/console) and add it to the extension configuration info in the Extension Manager.
 For more information see here: https://developers.google.com/maps/documentation/geocoding/?hl=en

 ## How to use
-Instantiate the class via `GeneralUtility::makeInstance()` in your TYPO3 extension.
-Then use the public methods.
+Inject the class in your TYPO3 extension.
+In the rare case, that you cannot use dependency injection, `GeneralUtility::makeInstance()` works as well.

 ## GeoService
-The extension provides you with a clean PHP/TYPO3 extension abstraction to fetch latitude and longitude for a specific address string.
-This is done in the `GeoService` Service PHP class.
+The extension provides the `GeoService`, a PHP service class to fetch latitude and longitude for a specific address string.

 ### GeoService->calculateCoordinatesForAllRecordsInTable

 If you need to query user input, a JavaScript API is probably the best way to do so.
-However, it can be done via JS as well, by calling `GeoService->getCoordinatesForAddress($street = NULL, $zip = NULL, $city = NULL, $country = 'Germany')`
+However, it can be done via PHP as well, by calling `GeoService->getCoordinatesForAddress($street, $zip, $city, $country)`

-	$geoServiceObject = GeneralUtility::makeInstance(\B13\Geocoding\Service\GeoService::class);
-	$coordinates = $geoServiceObject->getCoordinatesForAddress('Breitscheidstr.
+	$coordinates = $this->geoServiceObject->getCoordinatesForAddress('Breitscheidstr.
 65', 70176, 'Stuttgart', 'Germany');

-The method does internal caching of the same requests.
+The method also caches the result of the query.

 ### GeoService->calculateCoordinatesForAllRecordsInTable

 The method `GeoService->calculateCoordinatesForAllRecordsInTable($tableName, $latitudeField, $longitudeField, $streetField, $zipField, $cityField, $countryField, $addWhereClause)` allows you to bulk-encode latitude and longitude fields for existing addresses.
 The call can easily be built inside a Scheduler Task (see example below).

-This way you can fetch the information about an address of a DB record (e.g. tt_address) and store the data in the database table, given that you add two new fields latitude and longitute to that target table in your extension (no TCA information required for that).
+This way you can fetch the information about an address of a DB record (e.g. tt_address) and store the data in the database table, given that you add two new fields latitude and longitude to that target table in your extension (no TCA information required for that).

 ### Example: Using GeoService as a Scheduler Task for tt_address